How flexible should your tourism translator be?

 4) Provide any glossaries or previous translations if you have them

-This will really help, not only to ensure specific terminology is translated in the way you require, but also that everything is consistent throughout your marketing collateral.
+This will really help to ensure specific terminology is translated in the way you require.
+It will also ensure that everything is consistent throughout your marketing collateral.

 Andiamo! and tourism translation

-Andiamo! has specialised in tourism translation services for over 30 years and really understands what is required to get your message across to international visitors.
+Andiamo! specialises in tourism translation services and has done for over 30 years.
+We really understand how to get your message across to international visitors.
 We understand your target audience and always work with our tourism translators and transcreators on language, style and cultural references.
 Our tourism translation guide will give you an idea of the kinds of challenges presented in tourism translation and how our translators overcome those challenges.

-Whether you require tourism translation or transcreation, give us a call on 08450 345677 and we’ll be happy to answer any questions you have and guide you through the translation process.
+Whether you require tourism translation or transcreation, give us a call on 08450 345677.
+We’ll be happy to answer any questions you have and guide you through the translation process.